 There is never an appropriate time to launch at someone, regardless of how tempting it is or how upset you are over their mistake.
 Learn to count to 1,000 and set up a private discussion where you can calmly discuss the impact of the behavior on the business and jointly develop an improvement plan.

 You might think your employees do not care about the bigger picture, however, everyone is interested in how their work connects to the team and firm outcomes.
-Some managers prefer to keep employees in the dark over results with the mistake assumption of, “They just need to focus on their work,” or, “They won’t understand the metrics or scorecard.”
+Some managers prefer to keep employees in the dark over results with the mistaken assumption that, “They just need to focus on their work,” or, “They won’t understand the metrics or scorecard.”
 Others resist sharing negative results, hoping to avoid demoralizing the team.

-In reality, people do their best work when they have clear context for how it connects to the firm’s results, even if the results are poor.
+In reality, people do their best work when they have a clear context for how it connects to the firm’s results, even if the results are poor.
 And while it is true that some people might not understand accounting terms or scorecard measures, it is incumbent upon you to educate them appropriately.
 Hoarding information breeds uncertainty and fear.

 Most managers do not receive feedback on their feedback delivery, and many have never been trained to employ this powerful performance tool.
 Learning to recognize bad feedback habits and striving to eliminate them for carefully developed constructive and positive feedback is essential for your success and for building a healthy working environment where individuals feel respected and appreciated.